Jelosus2/Lora_Easy_Training_Colab/README.md

 Go to the directory where the model/VAE is located, right click on the download icon and copy the link address.

 ![How to get link from hf 2nd method](./assets/model_url_hf_2.png)

+## Changelog
+- March 10, 2024:
+  - Modified the way Forked trainer is installed due to CAME and REX being officially implemented.
+You have to update the UI (both original or forked) if you want to use any of those, just open a command line in the root folder of the UI and run `git pull`
+  - Added the newly released v3 taggers and modified the script to make them work.